Brief NoteWeaver Features

 the arrays of NoteWeaver tables.

-o Score screen that displays music notation for 20 groups of 6 synths, each of final output.
+o Score window that displays music notation for 20 groups of 6 synths each, of final output.

 |